Home » Recipes » Course » Meat » Sticky Gochujang Chicken

 You can marinate the chicken up to 24 hours in advance of cooking it.
 Alternatively, you can cook the chicken too and then either serve it cold (still delicious!) or pop it in the microwave for a minute to reheat.

-How long will the chicken last once cooked?
+How long will the gochujang chicken last once cooked?

 This chicken will be absolutely fine stored in a covered container in the fridge for 5 days.
-You can either eat it cold or reheat it in the microwave.
-Just make sure it’s fully heated through if you’re doing that.
+You can either enjoy it cold (I love it tossed through salads) or reheat it in the microwave.

-What else could I serve the chicken with?
+What else could I serve the gochujang chicken with?

-This would also be great with crispy skin on roast potatoes and green goddess salad, stuffed into bao buns or served with smacked cucumber salad.
+This would also be great with crispy skin on roast potatoes and green goddess salad, used in a grilled chicken poke bowl, stuffed into fluffy steamed bao buns, served with smacked cucumber salad, green goddess soba noodle salad, saucy sesame soba noodle salad, or piled on top of steamed rice.

 You sure could!
-Cooking on a barbecue is my favourite way to cook marinated chicken like this – you just can’t beat the flavour you get from the smoke and fire.
-Grill them for 5 minutes on each side until super charred and cooked through (slice into a piece if you’re unsure if it’s cooked – it should be white and juicy).
+Cooking on a barbecue or grill is my favorite way to cook marinated chicken like this – you just can’t beat the flavor you get from the smoke and fire.
+Grill them for five minutes on each side until super charred and cooked through (slice into a piece if you’re unsure if it’s cooked – it should be white and juicy).

 Like this recipe?
 Here are more quick ideas you might enjoy